 - Add Worcestershire sauce, crab boil, Cajun seasoning, and herbs, and beer.
 Stir to combine.

-- When the sauce begins to bubble, add the shrimp.
+- When the sauce begins to bubble, add the shrimp to the pan.

 - Flip the shrimp when it begins to turn pink and shrink.
 Cook for one minute and remove the shrimp.